KeYProject/key-docs/docs/UsingKeyBook.md

 containing a modal operator, the reader should be aware that the sequent remains in the prestate.
 This means that all formulas in the sequent refer to the state before executing the program.
-(But please observe that \emph{sub}formulas, following updates or modalities, are evaluated in different states.)
+(But please observe that *sub*formulas, following updates or modalities, are evaluated in different states.)